Bhambya/selfhosted-vps/README.md

 docker compose up -d
 ```

+### Install crons

+Run `sudo ./install_crons.sh` to install some DB backup and crowdsec hub update scripts to the crontab.

 ### Wireguard setup

 After the `wireguard` docker container is created, add the following lines to the `wireguard/config/wg_confs/wg0.conf` file in the `[Interface]` section: